siffiejoe/lua-classy/README.md

 The `cast` function changes the class of a given object (or normal table) to the given class (it replaces the metatable) and returns the object.
-No constructors are called in the process, so the object might be in an invalid state.
+No constructors are called in the process, so the object might be in an invalid state for the new class.
 If you want to prevent objects of a certain class to be casted, define a `__metatable` field in the metatable.

 ####                       class.delegate()                       ####